mouseless/baked/docs/architecture/layer.md

 > :warning:
 >
-> Given type should be exact type of dependency.
+> Type of the dependency provided, must be exactly the same as the type of
+> dependency in `ApplicationContext`.
 For more information
 > [Running an Application](../architecture/application.md#running-an-application)

 ### Order of a Phase